rizentium/unleash-flutter-proxy-sdk/README.md

 ## Usage

-To use the `unleash_flutter_proxy_sdk` to your Flutter application read the code example below:
+To use the `unleash_proxy` to your Flutter application read the code example below:

 ```dart